Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Structured Domain Adaptation

 We propose a structured domain adaptation framework with a novel online relation-consistency regularization term to tackle unsupervised domain adaptation (UDA) for person re-ID.
-The overall framework, as illustrated in Figure \ref{fig:fm}, consists of a structured domain-translation network and two domain-specific person image encoders, which are jointly optimized and promote each other to learn more discriminative person features.
+The overall framework, as illustrated in Figure \ref{fig:fm}, consists of a structured domain-translation network and two domain-specific person image encoders.
+The translation network and target-domain encoder are jointly optimized and promote each other to learn more discriminative person features.

 The key innovation of our framework lies in the generation of informative training samples by translating source-domain images into the target domain under the relation-consistency regularization generated by the image encoders on-the-fly.